What Is Biodiversity: Definition, Importance, Major Threats and Ecosystem Roles

 What is genetic diversity of species?

-Biodiversity can also be assessed on a smaller level, on the level of genetic diversity.
+Biodiversity also exists within species as genetic diversity (genetic variation).
 Genetic diversity looks to the variety of genes within a species.
 This is important because a greater variety of genes within a population helps species to better adapt to a habitat.

 For example, if an area has been deforested and the remaining animal community is small, the animals do not have much choice in mating.
-In a larger population, one monkey, for example, might mate with another monkey outside its family that has genes that protect it from a disease like COVID.
+In a larger population, one monkey, for example, might mate with another monkey outside its family that has genes that protect it from a novel virus or parasite.

 What does the ecosystem diversity mean?